ilacolo/Assignment1_Research_Track1/README.md

 Main function
 -------------
 The main function `main()` is simple.
-In this part of the code it is possible to obtain the distance, the rotation angle and the code, which is the identification number of the token, of the first detected token.
-Then it is need to fix the code of this first token in the list of codes initialized as global variable.
+In this part of the code it is possible to obtain the distance, the rotation angle and the code, which is the identification number of the token of the first detected token.
+Then it is need to fix the code of this first token in the list of codes `liste_code` initialized as global variable.
 In the end the number of token that it is possible to find in the arena is set to 6, and with this initialization the function grab_golden() is called.

 `grab_golden(n)` function
 --------------------------
 This is the only function called in the main function of the program.
 Through an infinite loop while, this function calls the function `find_golden_token()` in order to find golden token which is nearest the robot.
 Then this part of the code checks that the code of the detected token has not already grabbed and brought it to the reference token.
 If the nearest token has already grabbed, so its code is in `liste_code` list, the function assign -1 to the distance so that the robot turns around itself to find the other nearest golden token.
-Infact, if the distant is equal to -1, the robot does not detect any token, so it turns to find ones and then it drives to it.
-There is also a control which helps the robot to correct the position to align its to the golden token to grab.
+Infact, if the distant is equal to -1, the robot does not detect any token, so it turns to find another one object and then it drives to it.
+There is also a control which helps the robot to correct the position to aligns its to the golden token to grab.
 If the robot arrives near to the token, the function allows the robot to grab the token, and the identification code of the token grabbed is fixed in list.
 There is also a counter which decreases when a token is grabbed, to help undestanding how many object the robot has to grab to complete its tasks.
 At the end, this function calls the function `bring_to_golden(n)` in order to bring the grabbed token to the reference token.

 `bring_to_golden(n)` function
 -----------------------------
 This function is called inside `grab_golden(n)` function once that robot has grabbed its nearest token.
 It is similar to the previus one, infact throught an infinite loop while, the function get the distance, the rotation angle and the code of the reference token which is the first one the robot has detected.
 If no reference token is detected, this function make the robot turn so that he can find it.
 When the robot finds the reference token where to release the grabbed token, it drive and turn to it.
 There is a control which helps the robot to be aligned with the reference token.
 When it is arrived near to the reference token with a spacific threshold, the grabbed token is released in front of the reference one.
-The function add a counter which helps to count how many tokens have been released in the correct position.
-When the robot releases a new object, the number decreases and when it is equal to 0, it means that the robot complete the tasks and it exit the program.
+The function adds a counter which helps to count how many tokens have been released in the correct position.
+When the robot releases a new object, the number decreases and when it is equal to 0, it means that the robot has completed its tasks and it exits the program.
 The fucntion helps also the robot to drive back when it has released the token, to not collide with the released object.

 `find_centre_token()` function
 ------------------------------